 State and Federal legislation requires a free and appropriate education for all children with disabilities between the ages of 3 and 21.
-To meet these requirements, Pawnee School District in cooperation with the Sangamon Area Special Education District provides special education programs and services.
+To meet these requirements, Pawnee School District in cooperation with the Sangamon Area Special Education District (SASED) provides special education programs and services.
 It is the intent of the district to ensure that students who are disabled within the definition of Section 504 of the Rehabilitation Act of 1973 or the Individuals with Disabilities Education Act are identified, evaluated, and provided with appropriate educational service, and the education in the least restrictive environment and necessary related services to all children with disabilities enrolled in the school.

 Programs and services are designed to meet the needs of students who have disabilities which adversely affect their success in a preschool or regular classroom setting.
-Students need to receive a minimum of 18 weeks of intervention through RtI services prior to an IEP referral.
+Students need to receive a minimum of 18 weeks of intervention through Response to Intervention (RtI) services prior to an IEP referral.
+(See Response to Intervention section for further details.)